 Also known as bite pillows or bite blocks.
 These can be a little uncomfortable at first, but in conjunction with your diligence in wearing rubber band, they will speed treatment faster than anything else.
 That is why they’re called turbos.

 They separate the teeth to “unlock” the bite from the opposing teeth which allows them to move easier and faster!
 We examine your bite at every appointment and will let you know when the turbos needs to come off.

 Eventually turbos wear down as you chew & eat.
 It’s okay, we can adjust them as needed at your regularly scheduled appointments.

-Once the separators are in place, the patient may notice that they feel as though a piece of food is caught between their teeth.
-Usually within 4-6 hours after placement, some discomfort from tooth pressure/movement.
-The patient must be cautious of the food that they eat while having separators on, stay away from sticky foods; especially bubble gum.
+The patients must be cautious of the food that they eat while having separators on, stay away from sticky foods; especially bubble gum.
 If more than two separators fall out right after the placement, patients must call and make an appointment to place them again.

 When you first get your braces, the first wire will not run all the way back to the 2nd molars due to the flex in the light wire.
 It may possibly pop out and poke you.
 Therefore we place a curl (cinch-back) to hold the wire and prevent it from sliding left to right.